veresZoltanNoel/Portfolio/README.md

 Skills
-Technical Skills: [List your technical skills and areas of expertise] Soft Skills: [Highlight your soft skills such as communication, leadership, problem-solving, etc.]
-Tools and Technologies: [Mention the tools, programming languages, frameworks, or software you are proficient in] Projects
+Technical Skills: [List your technical skills and areas of expertise] Soft Skills: [Problem solving, creative thinking,] Tools and Technologies: [Mention the tools, programming languages, frameworks, or software you are proficient in] Projects
 Project 1: [Project Name]